LydsJeong/Kaggle-ML-DS-Survey-Challenge/README.md

 information on the competition, data, and prizes can be found on: https://www.kaggle.com/c/kaggle-survey-2019/data

-The objectives of Assignment to explore the survey data to understand (1) the nature of women’s representation in Data Science and Machine Learning and (2) the effects of education on income level.
+The objectives of this Assignment is to explore the survey data to understand (1) the nature of women’s representation in Data Science and Machine Learning and (2) the effects of education on income level.